r-andy79/shopping-helper/README.md

 ## Deployment

-Application has been deployed to Heroku platform and is available under [this](http://shopping-helper-app.herokuapp.com/) link.
-In order to deploy the application to Heroku, the following steps must be followed:
+Application has been deployed to Heroku platform and is available under [this link](http://shopping-helper-app.herokuapp.com/).
+In order to deploy the application to Heroku, the following steps were followed:
 1. Log in to [Heroku](https://www.heroku.com/) platform,
 2. Create a new app,
 3. Log in to Heroku from the terminal of your editor/platform using your credentials,
 4. Create `requirements.txt` file using `sudo pip3 freeze --local > requirements.txt` command,
-5. Create a `Procfile` using `echo web: python app.py > Procfile`,
+5. Create a `Procfile` using `echo web: python app.py > Procfile` command,
 6. Initialize new Git repository, by inputting `git init`,
 7. Add the files to the repository, by inputting `git add .`,
 8. Commit the changes to the repository, by inputting `git commit -m 'Initial commit'`,